Medical Engineering in Germany’s Medical Valley

 A Growing and Innovative Business

 According to a conservative estimate, the growth rate will continue its upwards trend for the next 100 years – only few sectors are bestowed with such optimistic future prospects.
-The Medical Engineering sector in Germany currently provides about 200.000 jobs.
+The Medical Engineering sector in Germany currently provides over 500 000 jobs.
 Although only few of the larger companies outsource parts of production, research and development departments, the sector has a high overall employment.
 Medium-sized businesses are able to stand their ground in the world market.
 Many start-up companies achieve success.
 (Source: DGBMT ‐ German Society for Biomedical Engineering within VDE)

 Leading Position in Bavaria

 Several institutions in our region are active in the field of (bio)medical basic research: clinical research groups, a total of 20 collaborative research centres at Bavarian universities and 2 Transregio projects with a Bavarian university as a spokesperson.
-Through the government initiatives “Offensive Zukunft Bayern I/II” and “High-Tech-Offensive” it was possible to provide 429.8 million euro for university medicine and health research.
+Through the government initiatives “Offensive Zukunft Bayern I/II” and “High-Tech-Offensive” it was possible to provide 429.8 million euros for university medicine and health research.
 Research results are directly implemented in new treatment methods and medical engineering innovations in Bavaria.

 A large number of the revenue-strongest medical engineering and pharmaceutical businesses were either founded in Bavaria or have their corporate headquarters or important branches in the area.
-With more than 250 medium-sized companies, it is hard to compete with Bavaria´s corporate expertise in Medical Engineering.
+With more than 250 medium-sized companies, it is hard to compete with Bavaria’s corporate expertise in Medical Engineering.
 Bavaria covers more than 60% of the production of electromedical devices and 30% of the German production of medical devices in general.
 (Source: Bavarian State Ministry of the Environment and Consumer Protection)

 Erlangen – City of Medical Engineering